Corporate Responsibility is at the heart of our ethos

 At Anthesis, we believe that diversity, in all its forms, brings great benefit to our business.
 When we engage with different perspectives, backgrounds and skills we make better decisions, we serve our clients well and we enrich our individual and collective experience.

 Recognising that the diverse talent of our colleagues at all stages of their careers is our greatest strength, we operate on the basis of unity not uniformity and we cultivate an inclusive & respectful culture that supports all of our employees in fulfilling their potential.

-Our Diversity and Inclusion (D&I) programme is driven by a dedicated global steering committee supported by regional working groups.
+Our Diversity, Equity and Inclusion (DEI) programme is driven by a dedicated global steering committee supported by regional working groups.
 Our agenda is guided by feedback from Anthesis colleagues, and underpinned by three core principles:

 - Maintaining a culture where everyone feels they belong